Emamezi/ApexPlay/README.md

 ## Sales Trends

+Revenue grew steadily throughout 2019 before experiencing explosive growth in 2020, reaching an all-time monthly high of $1.2M in December 2020.
+This surge was largely driven by the COVID-19 pandemic.

+The macbook laptop, gaming monitor and apple headdhpones</b> were the main drivers of the revenue boost, products associated with home                entertainment and work from home equipmemnts

+However, this level of growth was not sustained.
+Revenue declined by 43% sharply in early 2021 from AOV ($311-$255) and over-volume contraction(4K-2.5K), before showing a modest recovery toward the end of 2022, likely driven by seasonal factors such as Black Friday sales and holiday promotions.

+Revenue declined sharply from 2021-2022 by a 46% drop indicating a broader market  slowdown and contraction ona quarter-over-quarter basis until it hit an all time low of $178K in October 2022, lowest in the entire time peroid.
+While Average Order Value (AOV) declined steadily back toward pre-pandemic 2019 levels, order volume experienced a much more severe contraction.
+Orders fell significantly in September and throughout Q4, reaching the lowest levels across the entire observed period, suggesting demand-side weakness rather than pricing alone driving the downturn

+While revenue and order volume remained 28% above 2019 levels, indicating that some pandemic-driven gains were retained, the sharp month-over-month decline in Q4 of 2022 signals a potential downturn.
+Siimilar decline in both revenue and order volume suggests the issue is likely demand-driven rather than pricing-related, and may be attributed to reduced traffic casued by major competitor entry into to the market, weaker conversion rates, or product and inventory constraints.

 <h4>The baseline: (2019)</h4>
 <ul>
   <li> Generating $3.87M in revenue from 16,850 orders and a blended AOV of $229. order volume throughout the year was modest and customers average         spend was consistent month over month marked by a seson of steady growth  </li>